darageorgieva/Page-Rank-/README.md

 - **Source Code:** Python code for both the random surfer simulation and PageRank computation.
 - **Results:** Output of the top 10 most visited nodes from the random surfer and the top 10 highest ranking nodes from the PageRank algorithm.
 - **Convergence Data:** Number of iterations required for the PageRank algorithm to stabilize.
-- **PDF Submission:** A PDF containing:
-  - Solution to the diagonalization exercise.
-  - Theoretical explanation of the PageRank algorithm.
-  - Results for the Gnutella graph.

 ## Getting Started